ionos-cloud/uptrends-operator/README.md

 This can be used to add the monitor to a Monitor Group identified with a `MonitorGroupID`.

+### `uptrends.ionos-cloud.github.io/monitor.regions` Default:`""`

+This is a list of regions to include as checkpoints.
+An example `"54,1007"`

+### `uptrends.ionos-cloud.github.io/monitor.checkpoints` Default:`""`

+This is a list of point of presence to include.

+### `uptrends.ionos-cloud.github.io/monitor.exclude` Default: `""`

+This is a list of point of presence to exclude as checkpoints.

 ## Examples

 [/examples](/examples/) contains the example of an `Ingress` and `Uptrends` based monitor.